Chloe Bensahel

 Exploring smart textiles: weaving memory through innovation

-About the Project
+About the Residency

 Zach Lieberman and the MIT Media Lab Future Sketches group hosts CAST Visiting Artist Chloe Bensahel to conduct new research around textile and memory, building on MIT’s legacy as the first place to weave memory technologies.

-Chloe Bensahel’s practice considers textiles to be containers of information, carrying language, stories, and belief systems woven in by the human mind.
+Chloe Bensahel considers textiles to be containers of information, carrying language, stories, and belief systems woven in by the human mind.
 Her recent work uses conductive thread technologies to create textiles that can “speak” their own stories through elements like sound and light.
 At MIT, Bensahel will dive into historical innovations that harnessed textiles as potent forms of code in order to create new memory technologies using traditional textile techniques.

 Bensahel will lead a textile workshop and collaborate with a community of artists and research scientists shaping the future of textiles at the MIT Media Lab and in the Art, Culture, and Technology program at MIT.